Assessing the dynamic vulnerability of an urban rail transit system and a case study of Beijing, China: Introduction

-Until recently, passenger flow was introduced into the studies of the vulnerability of a transportation network \citep{Chen2012,Rodriguez-Nunez2014,Cats2014,Feng2017,Zhou2019}.
+Until recently, passenger flow was introduced into the studies of the vulnerability of a transportation network, such as the rail transit \citep{Yang2015, Yin2016}, road transportation \citep{Chen2012}, and public transportation \citep{Rodriguez-Nunez2014,Cats2014}.
 For example, \cite{Feng2017} proposed a two-layer network model to analyze the vulnerability of a URT network under the influence of passenger flow.
-A weighted network was constructed based on topology structure and passenger flow data, and network performance was evaluated using vulnerability metrics.
-The results show that the flow network and train network have similar spatiotemporal clustering characteristics and are both affected by network topology. \cite{Ouyang2015} evaluated the vulnerability of railway and airline systems by proposing a metric based on the number of reachable stations within 24 hours after the occurrence of a disturbance.
-The results show that components in a single system are equally important in a comprehensive system. \cite{Lu2018} established a resilience evaluation index for daily operational incidents by considering both delayed origin-destination (OD) volume and network topology. \cite{Hong2020} used daily changes in accessibility indicators to calculate the vulnerability of integrated URT and high-speed rail systems.
-The distribution of important stations under different evaluation indices was found to be different.
+The results show that the flow network and train network have similar spatiotemporal clustering characteristics and are both affected by network topology.
+To reflect the impact of passenger flow on system performance, various vulnerability metrics were established by constructing a topological and weighted network model combining complex network theory and passenger flow data \citep{Zhou2019}. \cite{Ouyang2015} analyzed the vulnerability of railway and airline systems using daily accessibility as metrics, which represents the proportion of nodes that are reachable to each other in a network. \cite{Hong2020} used daily changes in accessibility indicators to calculate the vulnerability of integrated URT and high-speed rail systems.
+The distribution of high-importance stations under different evaluation indices was found to be different.
+After that, \cite{adjetey2016} constructed a simulation model to measure the resilience in a railway system combining the changes of passengers flow and delayed volume as metrics. \cite{Voltes-Dorta2017} also adopted the total passengers delay in one day as metrics.
+The results show that the metrics considering passenger recovery and demand changes at different times are more accurate than topological characteristics in analyzing transportation system performance. \cite{Lu2018} established a resilience evaluation index for daily operational incidents by considering both delayed origin-destination (OD) volume and network topology.
+Except for time difference, \cite{Ganin2019} evaluated travel demand for delay in different regions and scenarios on the intelligent transportation system.
+To capture the impact of dynamic demands, a combination of metrics is also often used. \cite{Knoop2012} proposed a comprehensive metrics and considered the total travel time by conducting linear fitting of multiple vulnerability indices.
 However, the metrics or methods proposed in most of the existing studies are still relatively static, i.e., network weights are measured using passenger flow that was collected in a relatively large time period (e.g., a whole day).
 The granularity is unable to accurately reflect time-varying travel demand within a day (e.g., peak-and-off-peak patterns) as well as its impact on network vulnerability.
 One of the obstacles might be the high computational efficiency required by frequently updating the route and line passenger flow every short time interval.